mlnotes2718/dbt-practice/DBT_Notes.md

 liquor_sales: # profile name (usually same as the project name in auto configuration)
   outputs:
     dev:
-      dataset: iowa_liquor_sales # This dataset is not create in Bigquery yet.
-DBT should able to create it automatically.
+      dataset: iowa_liquor_sales # This dataset is not create in Bigquery yet. dbt should able to create it automatically.
       job_execution_timeout_seconds: 300
       job_retries: 1
-      keyfile: /Users/USER/.dbt/name-of-your-service-key-created-in-Google.json #Under service account we need to specify the location of the keyfile
+      keyfile: /Users/USER/.dbt/name-of-your-service-key-created-in-Google.json # Under service account we need to specify the location of the keyfile
       location: US
       method: service-account
       priority: interactive